Hyperfinite graphings and combinatorial optimization: Abstract

 \section{Abstract}

 We exhibit an analogy between the problem of pushing forward measurable sets under measure preserving maps and linear relaxations in combinatorial optimization.
 We show how invariance of hyperfiniteness of graphings under local isomorphism can be reformulated as an infinite version of a natural combinatorial optimization problem, and how one can prove it by extending well-known proof techniques (linear relaxation, greedy algorithm, linear programming duality) from the finite case to the infinite.
-We develop a procedure of compactifying graphings, which may be of interest on its own.